Frequently Asked Questions for guardians

 Bladins is working to support those students who, for a variety of reasons connected to Covid -19 cannot attend school.

-For those students who have been medically advised to stay at home due to disease control factors, Bladins schools work to ensure their education.
-The set-up of the provided education may differ between the different schools, as well as between different year groups etc. Special consideration will, of course, be given to the individual needs and specific situation of each student.
-If your child will be absent for a longer period of time due to covid -19, we ask you to please contact the principal at your school.
+For students who have been medically advised to stay at home due to disease control factors, Bladins schools work to ensure their education.
+The set-up of the provided education may differ between the different schools, as well as between different year groups etc. with special consideration given to the individual needs and the specific situation of each student.
+If your child has been recommended by a Doctor to be absent from school for a longer period of time due to covid -19, please contact the principal at your school.
+The Principal will make individual assessments taking the child’s right to education and support into account.

 We urge those students who need to stay home with mild cold symptoms to focus on resting and recovering, in order to be able to return to school as soon as possible.
 For students who, by their guardians are considered well enough to participate in education the schools offer digital distance learning or home assignments to the extent it is possible.
 Please note that this cannot be compared to the learning that happens in the physical classroom: Healthy students should therefore return to school when they are able to, please see the question “When are children and students allowed back to preschool or school after they have been sick?” above.